achuchulev/terraform-nomad-multicloud/networking/aws-client-vpn-endpoint/README.md

-# Sample terraform code to create Client VPN Endpoint on AWS
+# Sample terraform code to create Client VPN Endpoint on AWS.
+A Kitchen test is included to verify that resource is being deployed

 ## Prerequisites